autumnai/leaf/CONTRIBUTING.md

 #### Making a PR

-Pull requests are the primary mechanism we use to change Autumn repos.
+Pull requests are the primary mechanism we use to change Leaf repos.
 GitHub itself has some [great documentation](https://help.github.com/articles/using-pull-requests/) on using the Pull Request feature.
 We use the 'fork and pull' model described there.